Best Halloween Celebrations for NYC Kids on October 31

 Best Events on Halloween for NYC Kids

-BAM in Fort Greene hosts its annual BAMboo! block party outside of the Peter Jay Sharp Building, featuring a DJ, bounce house, art projects, and treats.
+BAM in Fort Greene hosts its annual BAMboo! block party at the Peter Jay Sharp Building, featuring a DJ, bounce house, art projects, and treats.
+The event has moved indoors this year due to weather!
 FREE

-If you've got a tween or teen, why not take in the spectacle at the Gravesend Inn Haunted Hotel, a theme-park-quality haunted house put on by the theatrical troupe at City Tech.
+If you've got a tween or teen, take in the spectacle at the Gravesend Inn Haunted Hotel, a theme-park-quality haunted house put on by the theatrical troupe at City Tech.

 Attend the Spooky City Halloween Party at the Museum of the City of New York with mask making and a mildly haunted trick-or-treat and scavenger hunt through the galleries.